Key Takeaways

 Morningscore uses its own unique metrics to compare websites and link value in its link tool.

 The first thing you will notice in a link report is your Linkscore.
-Linkscore is your number one indicator of link building efficiency.This is the global position of your website compared to every other website on the internet.
+Linkscore is your number one indicator of link building efficiency.
+This is the global position of your website compared to every other website on the internet.
 It is determined by the number and value of your backlinks.

 Keeping an eye on your Linkscore history is an easy way of checking up on your link building progress.

 By using the calendar, you can check everyday changes.
-Always remember to include a couple of extra days or weeks (depending on the Linkscore of the websites that link to you) after the last link building activity.
+Always remember to include a couple of extra days or weeks (depending on the Linkscore for the websites that link to you) after the last link building activity.
 It takes time for the spiders to discover those links and apply the link equity to your website.

-Right below your Linkscore, you can see your link popularity.
-Link popularity is just a fancy word for all the links contributing to your Linkscore.
-By scrolling down to “All links” you get an overview of all the domains that link to you and their value (or domain authority).
 The higher their value, the higher the amount of link equity they will pass on to you.
 Keep an eye on the value of your links to figure out which links give you the most equity, so you know which type of links to spend your time on in your future link building activities.

 Populating the all links list with as many high-value domains is your number one goal.
 Your next two are keeping the good links and removing the bad ones.

-How To Do A Backlink Analysis (quick, simple & effective)?
+How to do a backlink analysis (quick, simple & effective)?

 In Morningscore, click on the “Links” tab at the top of the page.